 Without getting into the eternal argument of “is Tennessee whiskey bourbon?” (and it is, by the way), having Tennessee represented on your shelf is still appropriate, I think.
 Tennessee whiskeys are usually very high in corn content which makes them quite sweet, and the charcoal filtration they undergo can give them slightly smoky undertones.

 My favorites: Jack Daniels Single Barrel Barrel Proof, George Dickel #12.

 For when you want to look ultra manly, or burn off a fine layer of skin from the inside of your mouth.
 In all seriousness, barrel proof whiskeys have the highest potential for maximum flavor, and many well made ones will actually have little burn.

-My favorites: Bookers, Maker’s Mark Private Cask, 1792 Full Proof, Four Roses Single Barrel Barrel Proof, Knob Creek 120 Proof Single Barrel.
+My favorites: Bookers, Maker’s Mark Cask Strength, 1792 Full Proof, Four Roses Single Barrel Barrel Proof, Elijah Craig Barrel Proof, Wild Turkey Rare Breed.